melburne/weather-app/README.md

 ## Deploy on Netlify

-Link your GitHub repository with Netlify and add the Open Weather API Key as an environment variable with the key WEATHER_API_KEY.
+Link the GitHub repository with Netlify and add the Open Weather API Key as an environment variable with the key `WEATHER_API_KEY`.

-You can test out changes locally using the Netlify CLI
+Test out changes locally using the Netlify CLI
 ```
 npm i netlify-cli -g
 netlify-cli link